nunit/docs/docs/articles/vs-test-adapter/AdapterV4-Release-Notes.md

 ### Engine update

 The NUnit.Engine has been updated to version 3.13 in this release.
+See [engine release notes](~/articles/nunit/release-notes/console-and-engine.md) for details.

 ### Development